devendra2595/Marketing-Retail-Analytics_Capstone_Project/README.md

 After gaining insights from the dataset, you will need to present your solution along with visualisation in the form of a dashboard and supplement it with an executive summary.
 This will help the team at OList to take the required action based on your recommendations.

 # Flow of capstone project:
-- 1) Performed Data Cleaning and EDA in python
+- 1) Performed Data Cleaning and EDA using python
 - 2) Exported the cleaned data into 2 .csv files
      - file1 - Used complete cleaned data for further visualization and dashboard in Tableau.
      - file2 - Transformed data to perform Self Join in Tableau for Market Basket Analysis in Tableau.